mrtestautomator/PageObjectModel-TestNG-WebDriver/README.md

 # PageObjectModel-TestNG-WebDriver

-This is simplest example of how one can use page object model to make his/hers tests maintainable.
+This is simplest example of how one can use page object pattern to make his/hers tests maintainable.